VWAP Trading Strategy

 Candlesticks, moving averages and the volume weighted average price are all different the ways you can find it and they’re all equally important.
 They each show you the little nuances that are happening as a stock moves.

-The VWAP trading strategy can help to quiet the fireworks, that are the moving averages, when a stock is moving quickly and you want in.
+The VWAP trading strategy can help to quiet the fireworks that are the moving averages.
+When a stock is moving quickly and you want in it can provide a stable entry.
 Volume weighted average price is both support and resistance depending on which direction you’re wanting to trade.

-If it breaks support at VWAP, then the volume weighted average price becomes the new resistance.
-Making sure a support or resistance level holds is what’s going to decide the trend the stock will take.
+When it breaks support at VWAP, then the volume weighted average price becomes the new resistance.
+Also, making sure a support or resistance level holds is what’s going to decide the trend the stock will take.

-The VWAP trading strategy is such an important tool when you’re trading.
+Above all, the VWAP trading strategy is such an important tool when you’re day trading.
 It’s actually quite easy to master.
 If you’re in our trade room you’ll constantly hear someone telling you to watch and see if the price breaks the volume weighted average price.

 That’s because it’s such an important indicator.
 There isn’t an exact science to predicting what a stock will do.
 But having, knowing and using the tools provided to you will help you to make the most informed decision possible.

-That doesn’t mean the stock will go the way you want it to go but you can minimize your risk when you trade smart and use your indicators!
+However, it doesn’t mean the stock will go the way you want it to go.
+You can minimize your risk when you trade smart and use your indicators!